 The company is continuing to expand throughout the UK, adding around 20 new outlets every year.
 But with success also comes challenges for the business’ supply chain, which needs to flex to accommodate increased demand for Fat Face products throughout the year and especially during periods of high demand.

 The logistics team at Fat Face realised that the business needed to assess new ways of operating from its current site, avoiding the need to utilise expensive, short-term facilities.
 Total Logistics was appointed to review Fat Face’s current warehousing operations, with the remit to offer advice on the company’s supply chain strategy moving forward.

-As well as looking at how Fat Face held and processed stock (including goods-in and picking), the Total Logistics team examined how end of season stock was handled.
+As well as looking at how Fat Face held and processed stock (including goods in and picking), the Total Logistics team examined how the end of season stock was handled.
 One of the challenges facing the business is the sheer complexity and range of products needed to satisfy the seven seasons now used in retail; Autumn transition, Autumn, Winter, High Winter, Spring, Summer and High Summer.

 Over a year, Total Logistics carried out a detailed analysis of stock movements, to enable a realistic and sustainable solution to be developed.

 The study revealed that although Fat Face’s main site at Havant contained sufficient storage capacity and stock locations to cope with demand, improved utilisation could be achieved through optimised planning.

 Total Logistics worked closely with the Fat Face team to help them develop the ideas they had for expanding their logistics capacity.